Skip to main content

-If you notice a delay between an event and the first notification, read the following blog post => https://pracucci.com/prometheus-understanding-the-delays-on-alerting.html.
+If you notice a delay between an event and the first notification, read this post: Understanding the delays on alerting .

 Prometheus configuration